mmalmi/FreedomPi/README.md

 * Tools for FM radio broadcasting ([rpitx](https://github.com/F5OEO/rpitx), [fm_transmitter](https://github.com/markondej/fm_transmitter))
   * No additional hardware required: it uses Raspberry Pi's spread spectrum clock signal generator to emit radio frequencies
   * Check your local regulations regarding transmission power and allowed frequencies.
 Low-power transmission (phone-to-car-radio transmitters) is usually allowed.
 For more power, you can add a wire antenna to the GPIO 4 port.
+* No configuration required: just insert the SD card and power on your Pi

 ## Installation

-Requirements: microSD card, microSD reader, Raspberry Pi, power supply or USB cable.
-Tested to work on RPi4 and RPi Zero W.
+### Requirements
+* microSD card
+* microSD reader
+* Raspberry Pi.
+(Tested on RPi Zero W and RPi 4, but any version should work.)
+* power supply or USB cable

 ### Using a pre-built image
 1. Download a pre-built Freedom Pi image from [releases](https://github.com/mmalmi/FreedomPi/releases) (upcoming)